STS-99: Wake-up calls

 NASA began a tradition of playing music to astronauts during the Gemini program, which was first used to wake up a flight crew during Apollo 10.

 Each track is specially chosen, often by their families, and usually has a special meaning to an individual member of the crew, or is applicable to their daily activities.
+While the crew of STS-99 worked shifts in "red" and "blue" teams to work around the clock, on this mission each shift was still awoken with a wake-up call.
+The only other two-shift shuttle mission to do so was STS-107.